nrydanov/deep-learning-dsp/README.md

 ## Inference

-To inference use `inference.py` script located in `model` folder with following arguments:
+To inference use `inference.py` script in `model` folder with following arguments:

 1. `--model_type` — one of defined in `models.py` models
 2. `--model_config` — path to config for this model